 It all began 50 years ago when a local Mexican family built six palapa bungalows for backpackers to rent on the beach, then continued to add hut upon hut as it grew into a popular retreat.
 Since then, the property has undergone a few iterations and most recently, as Mahekal Beach Resort, completed a $16-million refurbishment in 2016.

-Rewind, for a moment, to when Playa del Carmen was a very different place then it is today.
+Rewind, for a moment, to when Playa del Carmen was a very different place than it is today.
 “When this hotel was just a few years old, it was so far outside of Playa town,” says the gentleman checking me in.
 “I remember when there were still monkeys jumping around these trees.”
 There are no monkeys these days and the municipality of Solidaridad has boomed to over 230,000 residents—a number that is constantly padded by throngs of tourists—but you’d never know it from inside the serene resort walls with its lush, palm-filled gardens and airy shared spaces dotted with colourful Mayan furnishings.

 A contemporary-bohemian interior design aesthetic pervades, as curated by Mexican architect Hilda Espino and Texas-based event designer Todd Fiscus, marrying authenticity and modernity on both halves of the resort (called “Aventura” and “Caribe”, respectively).
 Book into a treehouse-style penthouse set back from the water with a knotted hammock swung across a wooden deck, or a hacienda-style oceanfront abode with a private plunge pool—the choice is yours.
 (One word of caution: Mamita’s, a popular beachfront nightclub, sits a few blocks away on the north side of the resort, so if the distant hum of deep-bass club music isn’t to your liking, it’s best to request a suite out of earshot.)